 Pruning your tree in the wrong weather conditions can cause it to be weak and vulnerable.
 The best time to prune in Minnesota is early spring.
 Click here to find out why!

 Many people think that fall is the best time to prune which is actually incorrect.
-Your trees focus their energy on their roots during the colder seasons.
-So, any cuts from pruning won’t heal in time.
+Trees focus their energy on their roots during the fall as they build up nutrients for the approaching winter season.
+Any cuts from pruning during the fall months won’t have time to heal before the harsh winter arrives, leaving the tree exposed.
 Find out more information here.

 7. Filling Tree Cavities with Concrete